mcdaley/RNContactsDemo/README.md

 An examle React Native app that demonstrates how access a user's phone contacts.

+## Requirements

+### List Contacts
+As a User, I want to see a list of all the contacts on my phone
+* Verify I can view the first 10 contacts returned [DONE]

+### Create Contacts
+As a User, I want to create a contact, so that I can add a new appointment to my calendar.
+* Verify I can launch the phone's **Add Contact Form**
+* Verify I can enter the fields in the **Add Contact Form**
+* Verify error handling, assuming that I'll need to enter a name

+### Edit Contact
+As a User, I want to be able to edit a contact, so that I can update the contact's details (e.g., email, mobile number, address,...)
+* Verify I can open the contact in the phone's **Contact Phone**
+* Verify I can edit the contact's details
+* Verify the changes are saved in the phone's contacts.

+### Search Contact
+As a User, I want to be able to search for a contact, that I can use an existing contact instead of adding a duplicate new contact
+* Verify that I can type the contact's name and it returns a list of matching contacts
+* Verify that I can select a contact from the search results

+### Try fusejs.io
+[fusejs.io](https://fusejs.io) is a lightweight javascript fuzzy search library that would let me search on other fields besides first and last name such as email, phone, company, ....

 ## Layout
 Typically, an App's logic will be built in 3 separate functionalities that are not dependent on each other.
 The App here uses the SwitchNavigation